 Press OPTION > 2 sec.
-SEL and current time displayed Press UP/DOWN Until small digits display H-C: Press OPTION Currently active Heat or Cool optional with fan symbol or Auto are displayed: Press OPTION again to toggle Heating only, cooling only, fan only in heating mode or cooling mode or auto in the following order: Auto: heating and cooling change automatically based on demand.
+SEL and current time displayed Press UP/DOWN H-C Until small digits display H-C: CEL Press OPTION SEL Currently active Heat or Cool optional with fan symbol or Auto are displayed: .
+Press OPTION again to toggle Heating only, cooling only, fan only in heating mode or cooling mode or auto in 泰 泰 🛪 the following order: Auto: heating and cooling change automatically based on demand.
 This must be setup with FU3.
 Heat: Heating only.
 The controller stays in heating mode and will not switch to cooling.
 Heat & Fan: The controller is in fan only mode.
 The fan will activate based on heating sequence.
+Mechanical heating is disabled.
 Cool: Cooling only.
 The controller stays in cooling mode and will not switch to heating.
 Cool & Fan: The controller is in fan only mode.
 The fan will activate based on cooling sequence.
+Mechanical cooling is disabled.

-Display of in- and output states
+Display of in- and output values

-Step 1: Select type or in- or output
+Step 1: Select in- or output type

 Press OPTION > 2 sec.
-SEL and current time displayed

-Press UP/DOWN UI

-Until small digits display SEL, Large digits show: CEL

-UI = universal inputs SEL

-AO = Analog outputs

-FAN = Fan outputs

-do = Binary, 3-point or PWM outputs

-Press OPTION to display state of In- or Output
+SEL and current time displayed Press UP/DOWN UI Until SEL is shown on small digits, Large digits show: UI = universal inputs SEL AO = Analog outputs FAN = Fan outputs do = Binary, 3-point or PWM outputs Press OPTION to select in or output type

-Step 2: Select number of in- or output
+Step 2: Select ID of in- or output and display value